 Read Also: The natural HOPE to cure MS

 When the nerves which control speech in your brain and also those in the spinal cord are damaged, speech problems are experienced.
-Mild to severe speech problems depend on:
+Mild to severe speech problems depends on:

 - how much that area is damaged.